 Therefore, when you put together your nomination, make sure that you write for a general chemical audience.
 You should explain in some detail what the person’s or team’s achievements have been in their field, but do not assume that the panel will know the person that you are writing about, that they know the literature in that field or the impact of that person's work.
 It is your job as a nominator to explain all of that as clearly as you can.

-Make sure that all of the criteria for the award are covered in your nomination form.
-We will be scoring and ranking candidates against the criteria that we have been given for each award.
+Make sure that all of the criteria for the prize are covered in your nomination form.
+We will be scoring and ranking candidates against the criteria that we have been given for each prize.

 An example of this is the Centenary Prize, which is awarded to outstanding scientists who are also exceptional communicators.
 While it was very clear that everyone nominated last year was an outstanding scientist, a key part of the criteria for this prize is that they also have to be an exceptional communicator, and this was often overlooked in nominations.
 Thus, the best nominations covered communication in detail, mentioning public lectures their nominees had been asked to give, media appearances, or teaching awards.
 There are many different types of evidence that nominators can provide.

-- Match your nomination to the criteria of the prize/award
+- Match your nomination to the criteria of the prize

 - Write your nomination for a general scientific audience